 It knew it was coming.

-That made it even better.
+That made the moment even better.

 But because the song was good.